mat-datalab/de-udemy-beginners/README.md

 Exercise 5 – Product count per department

-Każdy plik SQL zaczyna się od nagłówka:
+Each SQL file starts with a short header:
--- title: Exercise N - Krótki opis
+-- title: Exercise N - Short description
--- description: co liczymy + zakres dat (np.
-2014-01)
+-- description: what is computed + date scope (e.g., 2014-01)

-ℹ️ Uwagi
+ℹ️ Notes

-Dane demo: data/retail_db/ (małe próbki).
+Demo data lives in data/retail_db/ (small, self-contained samples).

-Jeśli pole daty jest tekstowe, w razie potrzeby rzutuj: CAST(order_date AS DATE).
+If date fields are stored as text, cast when needed (e.g., CAST(order_date AS DATE)).

-Wyniki i artefakty nie są commitowane (trafiają do data/_outputs/sql/).
+Outputs and artifacts are not committed (they go to data/_outputs/sql/).

-🧩 Techniki i narzędzia
+🧩 Tech & concepts

-SQL: JOIN, GROUP BY, agregacje, CTE, filtrowanie po datach.
+SQL: JOIN, GROUP BY, aggregations, CTEs, date filtering.

-Python + DuckDB do uruchamiania kwerend i eksportu wyników.
+Python + DuckDB for running queries and exporting results.